Pernikahan Dini (2023 TV series)

-Pernikahan Dini is an Indonesian television series produced by MD Entertainment which premiered 23 September 2023 on Disney+ Hotstar based on the film of the same name.
+Pernikahan Dini is an Indonesian television series produced by MD Entertainment that premiered 23 September 2023 on Disney+ Hotstar based on the film of the same name.
 This series was directed by Benni Setiawan and starring Megan Domani and Randy Martin.
-New episodes of this series air every Saturday.

 Synopsis

 The twists and turns of the journey of a girl named Dini, an intelligent teenager whose life changes due to the events of one disastrous night.
 Dini wakes up next to Rayi, the student council president and the person she likes.
 Dini felt scared when she found Rayi sleeping next to her without wearing clothes.
 Dini realized that Rayi had forced her to have sex while she was unconscious.
 When Dini found out that she was pregnant, this is where problems began to arise.
 Since then, Dini's life has no longer seemed the same.
 This bitter reality forces Dini to leave school and her old life to start a new journey full of challenges.
 Far from being over, the problems in her life increase when Vincent, a person known as a bad boy or troublemaker at school, admits to being the father of the child in her womb.